Dealing with Debris and Damaged Buildings

 For further information, please contact the EPA Regional PCB Coordinator for your area.

-EPA's guidance has been requested on the collection and disposal of debris from Hurricane Katrina, including vegetative, structural, and mixed debris.
+EPA's guidance has been requested on the collection and disposal of debris, including vegetative, structural, and mixed debris.
 Various federal regulations may apply to portions of such debris, although some federal regulations such as the asbestos demolition NESHAP do not apply to debris from structures already demolished by natural disasters (as opposed to human demolition).
 We recognize that the extraordinary circumstances you face in removing the debris may make full compliance difficult.
 However, you should take the actions set forth below to the extent feasible.

 The following guidelines are provided to help minimize the health, safety and environmental risks associated with burning hurricane debris.